 A little later, you will also be adding 1 Package of Lalvin EC-1118 for every batch up to 5 gallons in size.
-All of the above items can be found on our web site at: www.eckraus.com
+All of the above items can be found in the wine making section of our website

 1. Mix together everything listed above in an open container (primary fermenter), EXCEPT for the yeast.
 Cover with a light towel and let sit for 24 hour.

 2. After 24 hours, add one package of Lalvin EC-1118 Yeast for each batch that is 5 gallons in size or less.
 Batches larger than 5 gallons will require a minimum one package of yeast for every 5 gallons.